bogwi/sarpro/README.md

 ## Features
 - **Sentinel-1 Support**: Specialized for Sentinel-1 SAR GRD products
 - **Multiple Interfaces**: CLI, GUI, and library APIs
-- **Blazing Fast Performance**: Process dual-band 400MP GRD product images and scale to 4MP (2048x2048) synthetic RGB JPEG in ~30 seconds on modern laptops
+- **Blazing Fast Performance**: Process dual-band 400MP GRD product images and scale to 4MP (2048x2048) synthetic RGB JPEG with reprojection and padding in just ~1.5 seconds on modern laptops (since v0.2.1, see [CHANGELOG](CHANGELOG.md) for performance details) **THIS IS NOT A TYPO OR JOKE**
 - **Flexible Polarization**: Support for VV, VH, HH, HV, multiband, and polarization operations (sum, difference, ratio, etc.)
 - **Advanced Autoscaling**: Multiple strategies including standard, robust, adaptive, and equalized
 - **Batch Processing**: Process multiple SAFE directories efficiently for ML workflows
 - **Output Formats**: TIFF and JPEG support with configurable bit depths
 - **Memory Efficient**: Optimized for processing large SAR datasets
 - **I/O Optimized**: Performance typically limited by disk I/O, not CPU processing
-- **since v0.2.0**: Can now reproject to any CRS and resample with nearest, bilinear, or cubic algorithms
+- **since v0.2.0 (unreleased)**: Can now reproject to any CRS and resample with nearest, bilinear, or cubic algorithms

 ## CHANGELOG IS FIRST THING TO READ
 Till the project in not version 1.0.0, always visit [CHANGELOG.md](CHANGELOG.md) for the full changelog. *The updating aims to be complementary and not breaking were possible, yet the API is still experimental and may evolve.
 GUI most likely will be the first to be updated with new features and improvements.*